mrxiaohe/R_Functions/README.md

 * `dv`: the outcome variable to be plotted.
 * `ts`: the time variable; can be other types of variables, such as a categorical variable with multiple levels.
 * `factors`: grouping factors; e.g., if a user specifies a 3-level variable for `factors`, then the resulting plot will have 3 separate lines.
+When `factors=NULL`, one line will be plotted.
 * `dataset`: the dataset, in data frame format, in which data are stored.
 * `errbar`: whether error bars are plot.
 Error bars can be plotted only if there are multiple observations per `factors * ts` combination.
 It can be further customized by setting the argument `args.errbar`.
 * `whisker`: the width of errbar whiskers.